Horned adder: Description

 A short, stout little viper, it usually averages 30–40 cm in total length (body + tail).
 The largest specimen reported being seen is a female from southern Botswana measuring 51.5 cm total length.

 Geographic range

 The snake is found in far arid regions of southwest Africa: southwest Angola, Namibia, across the Kalahari Desert of southern Botswana, into northern Transvaal and southwestern Zimbabwe.
 In South Africa, it is found from the Northern Cape province south to the Great Karoo.

 Its type locality is given as "... the sandy districts north of the Cape Colony..."
 [South Africa].

 Habitat

 Horned adders are mostly found in sparsely vegetated desert and semiarid scrub country.

 Venom

-Bites are assumed to be rare and no epidemiological data are available.
+Bites are assumed to be rare and no epidemiological data is available.

 Little information is available regarding the toxicity and amount of venom produced.
 Spawls and Branch (1995) reported an average yield of 85 mg of wet venom, while Christensen (1971) offered an value of 1.2 mg/kg IV.